christinemahler/ResearchGrantToolbelt/README.md

 ### Task 2: Propose a Solution

+> **Note:** The solution changed during the development process due to issues encountered during the testing process.
+Both the initial solution and the final solution are provided below.

-**Solution Summary:** I propose developing a multi-agent system composed of a research or information-gathering team, a budget analysis team, and a writers team that works as follows:
+**Initial Solution Summary:** I propose developing a multi-agent system composed of a research or information-gathering team, a budget analysis team, and a writers team that works as follows:

 * *Information-Gathering Team:* Collects the information needed to produce a comprehensive budget.
 This could include all of the following:
     * Funding Opportunity Information (https://grants.nih.gov/funding/nih-guide-for-grants-and-contracts)